klandestino/wpms-cron-list/readme.txt

 == Description ==

 There are some [inherent problems to the way wp-cron works.](https://tommcfarlin.com/wordpress-cron-jobs/) Sometimes you want to disable it and run your own (real) cron instead.
 This is usually quite simple, just disable wp-cron and set up a job that pings your sites wp-cron.php file on a regular interval.
 The problem comes when you have a multisite installation and need to ping alot of different sites wp-cron.php file.
-This plugin helps with that problem by creating a file with a comma-separated list of url's to all wp-cron.php files in a WordPress multisite installation.
+This plugin helps with that problem by creating a file with a list of url's to all wp-cron.php files in a WordPress multisite installation.

 == Installation ==